billstclair/elm-port-funnel/example/README.md

 Or upload the `site` directory to a web server, and aim a browser at the upload directory.

-Use `bin/build-boilerplate` or `bin/build-simple` to compile one of the other two top-level applications into `site/elm.js`.

 ## PortFunnel Port Setup

 This directory contains an example of using the `PortFunnel` module with real ports.
 A near-image of your site directory is in the `site` sub-directory of this example directory.